The Quiet Power of Introverts

-When I was walking along the river trail near my house and I spied my neighbor, I might have whipped out my phone and pretended to be immersed in a conversation just to avoid chatting with her.
+Do you know the quiet power of introverts?
+When I was walking along the river trail near my house and spied my neighbor, I might have whipped out my phone and pretended to be immersed in a conversation just to avoid chatting with her.

-Okay, there’s no “might” about it.
+Okay, okay, I admit.
 I definitely did that.
-In fact, I’ve done it multiple times with different neighbors.
+In fact, I’ve done it multiple times with multiple neighbors.

 Does that make me anti-social?
 Shy?
 Avoidant?
 Does it even matter that I made that quick decision to dodge what would probably have been a short, pleasant chat with someone I hadn’t seen in a while?

-It actually doesn’t matter…Well, err…it COULD matter.
-It means nothing if that moment of theatrics with my phone passes like a blip on my (and my neighbor’s) day.
-But, if I’m haunted by self-doubt about my decision, berating myself about it later, or if it’s steering me away from things that matter deeply to me (such as stronger relationships with people like my neighbor), then it matters – in fact, it matters a great deal.
+It actually doesn’t matter.
+Or rather, it depends whether it matters.
+It means nothing if that moment of theatrics with my phone passes like a blip on my and my neighbor’s day.
+But, if I’m haunted by self-doubt or guilt about my decision, berating myself about it later, or if it’s steering me away from things that matter deeply to me (like a stronger relationship with my neighbor), then it matters quite a bit.

-Fortunately for them, being an introvert brings many strengths and opportunities that extroverts may not have.
-Learning how to appreciate the quiet power of introverts, and their unique set of “superpowers” is often key to restoring their confidence.
+Fortunately for them, being an introvert brings many unique and often surprising strengths and opportunities.
+Learning how to appreciate the quiet power of introverts is often the key to unlocking their confidence.

-While I completely understand these concerns about how introversion might be seen as negative, nothing could be further from the truth.
-Introversion is an innate personality trait, one that’s associated with our nervous system’s hard wiring – we come into the world this way – and it’s no worse (or better) than its counterpart, extroversion.
+While I completely understand these concerns about how introversion might be a negative tendency to be “fixed”, nothing could be further from the truth.
+Introversion is an innate personality trait, one that’s associated with our nervous system’s hardwiring – we come into the world this way – and it’s no worse (or better) than its counterpart, extroversion.
 Both terms are thrown around in general conversation in ways that cloud their meaning.
-Essentially, introversion includes three qualities:

 - Process internally: we mull things over in our heads and generally plan and rehearse before we speak